MicrosoftDocs/Viva/Viva/glint/setup/360-general-settings.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 08/24/2024
+ms.date: 08/23/2024
 ---

 # Viva Glint 360 feedback General Settings

-From the Glint admin dashboard, select the **Configuration** symbol and then **General Settings**.
-Review selections that apply to all your Glint programs and confirm that 360 items are set up.
-[View, edit, or update the information](https://go.microsoft.com/fwlink/?linkid=2230744).
+1. From the Glint admin dashboard, select the **Configuration** symbol and then **General Settings**.
+1. Review selections that apply to all your Glint programs and confirm that 360 items are set up.
+1. View, edit, or update the information](https://go.microsoft.com/fwlink/?linkid=2230744).

-Focus on these three items:
+Focus on these items:

 |Section|Item to set up|Description|
 |-------|---------|---------|